Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 UL 508A - Standard for Industrial Control Panels.

-The UL standards for enclosures are similar to NEMA 250 standard but limited in scope.
-They have no equivalent for NEMA type 3X, 3RX, and 3SX designations.
+The UL standards for enclosures are similar to the NEMA 250 standard but are limited in scope.
+Notably, they do not have equivalents for the NEMA Type 3X, 3RX, and 3SX designations.

 C22.2 No. 14 - Industrial Control Equipment for Use in Ordinary (Non-Hazardous) Locations